GrahamKirwan/foundry-fund-me/notes.md

 # Install Chainlink Brownie Contracts repo to be able to use chainlink data feeds in our foundry setup
 - 'forge install https://github.com/smartcontractkit/chainlink-brownie-contracts --no-commit'

+# Mock price feed #
+- When testing we dont always want to be making calls to a real alchemy node on the sepholia chain since its making testing much slower and runs up the alchemy bill.
+So we can create our own anvile chain mock price feed script to use during testing - HelperConfig.s.sol